Graduate Programs

 Doctoral Degree

 The primary graduate degree offered by the department of Biology is the doctor of philosophy.
 Students will find programs both challenging and rewarding, with ample opportunities for individual training in their chosen field.
-The application to Department of Biology graduate programs is currently closed and will reopen around September 1, 2023.
+The application to Department of Biology graduate programs is open for Fall 2024 and applications will be accepted until December 1, 2024.

 Biology: PhD Requirements